phetsims/gas-properties/doc/model.md

 There is a limited inventory of particles (limited `N`), as indicated by the "Number of Particles" spinners and the gauge on the bicycle pump.
-When particles escape the containers through its open lid, they are immediately returned to the inventory.
+When particles escape the container through its open lid, they are immediately returned to the inventory.
 Since there is no gravity, they float upwards, and are deleted from the sim when they disappear from view.

 TODO: Describe how initial velocity of particles is determined.
 Angle is randomly chosen from a "dispersion" range.